 The Group operates in a legal and regulatory environment that exposes it to potentially significant litigation and regulatory investigation and other risk.
 The Group is and may become involved in various disputes and legal proceedings, including litigation and regulatory investigations.
 Legal and regulatory actions which could give rise to such risks include actions under the Central Bank's Administrative Sanctions Procedure, and the regulatory procedures of other regulators of the Group, including UK and European regulators, or in respect of competition law or data protection legislation including the General Data Protection Regulation (EU Regulation 2016/679/EU) (known as the GDPR).

-In particular, the Group's UK motor finance business, similar to industry peers, continues to receive, and is reviewing, a number of complaints and court claims in relation to its historical commission arrangements, some of which are with the UK's Financial Ombudsman Service.
-There is significant uncertainty around the scope and / or nature of these issues, related complaints and of any remediation, if required, given the challenges to the interpretation and / or validity of complaints and the associated regulatory requirements.
-The UK Financial Conduct Authority (FCA) in announcing a review of historical motor commission arrangements under Section 166 of the Financial Services and Markets Act 2000 in January 2024 across several firms, indicated that if it finds widespread misconduct and customer harm, it will identify how best to remediate consumers through an appropriate settlement arrangement in an orderly, consistent and efficient way and, if necessary, resolve any contested legal issues of general importance.
-These outcomes are as yet unknown.
+The Group's UK motor finance business, similar to industry peers, has continued to receive a number of complaints and county court claims in respect of its historical use of commission arrangements.
+In January 2024, the FCA commenced a review of historical motor finance commission arrangements and sales across several firms (the FCA Review).
+The FCA stated that if they find there has been widespread misconduct and that consumers have lost out, they will identify how best to ensure people who are owed compensation receive an appropriate settlement in an orderly, consistent and efficient way.
+At the same time, the FCA paused the handling of these complaints, originally until September 2024, subsequently extended to 4 December 2025.
+The FCA plans to communicate the next steps of its review of Discretionary Commission Arrangements (DCAs) in May 2025 and to provide an update on non-DCA complaints at the same time, albeit its next steps in relation to both types of complaint will depend on the progress of the appeal to the UK Supreme Court which is referred to below and the timing and nature of its decision.